 2.5 Proximate Analysis

-Moisture content was determined by the standard AOAC (2012) official method by drying 3 g (W1) of the samples to constant weight (W2) in air-oven (Uniscope, SM9053, England) at 105 ± 1 ºC for 3 h and the result was expressed as percentage of dry matter.
-The total protein content was determined using the Kjeldahl method (AOAC, 2012).
-Crude fat was determined by the AOAC (2012) method using Soxhlet apparatus (Sunbim, India).
-Ash content was determined by the official AOAC (2012) method using muffle furnace (Carbolite AAF1100, United Kingdom).
-Crude fibre was determined as described by AOAC (2012) using 2 g (W3) of ground sample which was extracted with n-hexane.
-Carbohydrate was determined by simple difference as described by Ihekoronye and Ngoddy (1985).
+Moisture content was determined by drying 3 g (W1) of the samples to constant weight (W2) in air-oven (Uniscope, SM9053, England) at 105 ± 1 ºC for 3 h and the result was expressed as percentage of dry matter.
+The total protein content was determined using the Kjeldahl method.
+Crude fat was determined using Soxhlet apparatus (Sunbim, India).
+Ash content was determined using muffle furnace (Carbolite AAF1100, United Kingdom).
+Crude fibre was determined using 2 g (W3) of ground sample which was extracted with n-hexane.
+The standard AOAC (2012) official method Carbohydrate was determined by simple difference as described by Ihekoronye and Ngoddy (1985).

 % Carbohydrate=100-(% moisture+% fat+% ash+% protein+% fibre)